 - Camera gear (see below)

-- Optional: If you would like to share some of your images with the group, bring along up to a dozen digital images, scanned onto a CD, on a thumb drive, or in your laptop; and/or bring up to a dozen prints.
+- Optional: If you would like to share some of your images with the group, bring along up to a dozen digital images, scanned onto a CD, on a thumb drive, or in your laptop or tablet; and/or bring up to a dozen prints.

 What is Provided by Image Quest: